zippyy/myblog/content/post/Digital-Nomad-RDP/index.md

     7. Enter a name and click the Save button.
 ![RDP Shortcut](rdpshortcut.webp)

 This is not intended to be a deep dive full blown guide to cover all the setup scenarios thus why I linked directly to the documentaion guides, This like most of my content serves as a general guide or overview to get you started.
-As mentioned at the start of this post, I do offer Tech Services in which you can scdule time with by going to the [Contact Page](https://techrelay.xyz/contact) or clicking the link below {{< calendly calendar="techrelay" />}}
+As mentioned at the start of this post, I do offer Tech Services in which you can scdule time with by going to the [Contact Page](https://techrelay.xyz/contact) or clicking {{< calendly calendar="techrelay" />}}